reactive-python/reactpy/docs/source/life-cycle-hooks.rst

     use_effect(establish_connection)

-The clean-up function will be run before the element is unmounted or, before the next effect is triggered when the element re-renders.
-You can :ref:`conditionally fire events <Conditional Effects>` to avoid triggering them each time an element renders.
+The clean-up function will be run before the component is unmounted or, before the next effect is triggered when the component re-renders.
+You can :ref:`conditionally fire events <Conditional Effects>` to avoid triggering them each time a component renders.

 Conditional Effects